Here I am going to discuss 19 tricks to tweak Windows 7 into the interface that works best for you.

 The Windows 7 start menu includes links to your Pictures and Music Folder, but not to your Videos folder. if you watch a lot of videos and want to link to them in your start menu, here’s what you can do:

-1. Right click on the Start Button Picture of Start Button and select Properties.
+1. Right click on the Start Button and select Properties.

 2. On the screen that appears, go to the start menu tab and click Customize.